-Moyock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Moyock is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Moyock who work in office and administrative support (15.66%), management occupations (12.81%), and sales jobs (8.42%).
+Unlike some towns, Moyock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moyock are a mix of both white- and blue-collar jobs.
+Overall, Moyock is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Moyock who work in office and administrative support (15.65%), food service (11.48%), and management occupations (9.31%).

 Also of interest is that Moyock has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Moyock is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Moyock is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Moyock is nearly on par with the US average for all cities of 21.84%: 17.44% of adults 25 and older in Moyock have a bachelor's degree or advanced degree.
+The percentage of adults in Moyock with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.64% of adults in Moyock have a bachelor's degree or advanced degree.

+Moyock is a somewhat ethnically-diverse town.
 The people who call Moyock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moyock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moyock include English, Irish, Polish, and Italian.
+Moyock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.75% of the town’s residents.
+Important ancestries of people in Moyock include Irish, English, Ukrainian, and Italian.

 The most common language spoken in Moyock is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.